A bit about me, music & art...

 Harry Manx

-Since Friday, the 13th of March, 2020, I have been recording instrumental guitar pieces.
-Some for collaboration & many to be released in suites as part of an ever growing catalogue.
+Since Friday the 13th, of March 2020, I have recorded hundreds of instrumental guitar pieces.
+Some for collaboration, but most are being compiled into dozens of suites, as part of an ever growing catalogue.
 A majority of the pieces are from what I call "the world's longest guitar solo".
 Created in the moment.
 A continual stream of notes from start to finish.
 About as fresh a piece of sonic fruit that anyone can pick.

 I just record till there is enough material for a few loops or a single track.
 Then immediately go to the next track & respond to what was recorded.
 Most of the solos are the 1st take.
 Many are a single complete pass.
 If I slip off the pony, I back up a few seconds, get back on & continue the process until the end.
 Hence, "the world's longest guitar solo".